Sustainability in action - an ode to the consumer

 Antiques or furniture that our great-grandmother already had at home could often also be found at our grandparents' homes.
 Today, most people prefer to go to the Swedish furniture giant and replace last year's €200 coffee table with a newer model, simply because last year's cheap coffee table was just one of many purchases to satisfy their own consumer urges.
 Incidentally, more than 50% of discarded second-hand furniture is not resold or reused, but destroyed.

-But does expensive mean better?
+But is expensive the same as better?
 And did our grandparents and great-grandparents do everything right?
-No, certainly not - because Vienna sausages don't have a good ecological balance either.
-They may be forgiven.
+No, certainly not – because Vienna sausages, by the way, also have a poor ecological balance.
+One might forgive them.

 Expensive, is certainly not always better or always speaks for good quality and our relatives have also committed some environmental sins.
 Progress is good and important, but it is not always easy for us as humanity to see the future or think about the next generations.
 Fortunately, a change in thinking is slowly taking place - our youngest people are once again placing more value on locally produced goods, living more environmentally consciously and trying to keep their ecological footprint low.
 The new generations also recognize that it may make sense to spend more money on certain consumer goods, such as organic food and quality goods.
 In some cases, a higher price is an indication that you are getting better quality.

-It is also a fact that we attribute more value to things that we spend more money on or that were made just for us and are less willing to quickly discard them.
-This article is not intended to be an appeal to all of us to fundamentally restructure our lives and live in capitalist or Western abstinence, but it should nevertheless encourage us to rethink and make us more aware of our consumer behavior - from MAGNA Atelier locked in.
-We also have to constantly find new ways and methods to keep and design our packaging, materials, raw materials and supply chains as environmentally friendly and sustainable as possible.
+It is also a fact that we attribute more value to things that we spend more money on or that were made just for us and are less willing to throw them away quickly.
+This article is not intended to be an appeal to all of us to fundamentally restructure our lives and live in capitalist or western abstinence, but it should nevertheless encourage us to rethink and become more aware of our consumer behavior - including us at MAGNA Atelier .
+We too must constantly find new ways and methods to keep and design our packaging, materials, raw materials and supply chains as environmentally friendly and sustainable as possible .

 Now we don't want to endlessly list problems and pillory everyone, but rather show solutions and approaches that can be used for us as consumers in everyday life.